The Brave Little Toaster: Plot

-Rob, now a young adult, goes out to the cottage with his girlfriend Chris to retrieve the appliances to take with him to college.
-When the group arrives at Rob's family's apartment, their newer appliances – resentful about Rob wanting to take the older appliances instead of themselves – demonstrate how much more technologically advanced they are and throw the group out of the apartment and into a dumpster.
-Rob and Chris return home empty-handed; but an old black and white television in the apartment, a friend of the five appliances who formerly resided in the cottage with them, plays fictional advertisements for the junkyard the appliances have been taken to, in the hopes that Rob and Chris will go there to find them.
+Meanwhile, Rob, now a young adult, goes out to the cottage with his girlfriend Chris to retrieve the appliances to take with him to college.
+The group arrives at Rob's apartment, but his family's newer appliances, resentful that Rob favors the older appliances, demonstrate how much more technologically advanced they are and throw the group out of the apartment and into a dumpster, hoping that this will get Rob to take them to college instead.
+Rob and Chris return home empty-handed; but an old television set in the apartment, a friend of the five appliances who formerly resided in the cottage with them, plays fictional advertisements for the junkyard the appliances have been taken to, convincing Rob and Chris to go there and find them.